 It is not the only way but it is the only way for US!

-Stoney and Carma's info is on the side bar so click it on to see his champion pedigree!
-Chablais Antonio Gaudi will be the sire of our litter expected in early spring 2013...Grandparents of Stoney are CH.
+Stoney and Sadie's info is on the side bar so click it on to see their champion pedigrees which resulted in our Chestnuts Lovely Lily who is expecting pups Oct.
+30, 2013!
+Davikas Chestnut Copper Jax is the sire of this litter which will have yellows and blacks!
+Chablais Antonio Gaudi will be the grandsire of our litter with Lily, fall 2013...Grandparents of Stoney are CH.
 Chablais Ouzo and CH.
 Chablais Opal.
 Their grandmother is the famous Multi Champion Chablais Olivia.
 World Champion Lindal Mastercraft is in all our labs.
 CH.
 English Sandylands Gadabout is also in great grandsire of both litters.

 Pictures of Stoney below